horia141/bazel-pypi-package/README.md

 ## Rationale ##

 [Bazel][bazel] offers the `py_library`, `py_test` and `py_binary` rules.
 These are great for working inside a single application codebase.
 However, many Python projects are libraries, and are exported as packages in the [Python Package Index - PyPi][pypi].
 Bazel does not offer anything for integrating with it, at the moment.
+As such, all the interaction is done through the regular mechanisms described in [Packaging and Distributing Projects][dist].
+This implies the existance of the `setup.py`, `MANIFEST.in` and `.pypirc` files, as well as the existance of `build`, `dist`, '*.egg-info` and other top-level directories which contains Python build artifacts.
+This state of affairs is quite messy.
+There are two separate build systems present, each with their configuration and each producing different forms of output clutter.
+Ideally we'd want only one - Bazel.

-The goal of this project is to correct this state of affairs.
-At some point in the future, I should integrate it with regular Bazel.
+The goal of this project is to correct this state of affairs, by providing simple a small set of tools which encapsulate all the configuration and steps necessary for managing the interaction with the Python package index.
+At some point in the future, it should be integrated with regular Bazel.

 ## Installation ##